Shea butter: benefits, harm, use

 - Irritated scalp, itching, dandruff.

-- Split hair and more.
+- Split ends and more.

 - Irritation and itching from insect bites.